Winegrowing

 Conclusion

-Read more
+Learn more

 Vineyard analysis

-Condition of vines and soil
+Condition of the vines and soil

 • Planting density and row spacing

-• Soil structure and composition (soil analysis)
+• Soil structure and composition (soil survey)

 Cultivation practices

-• Pruning and vine training methods
+• Pruning methods and vine training

-• Management of grass cover and tillage
+• Management of cover cropping and soil tillage

 • Use of plant protection products and compliance with environmental standards